Are you a beginner looking for top-notch blog writing tips?

 Gerald Lombardo – The Word Counter

-Now more than ever, business owners need to understand how to turn their businesses into sources of information more than just product-hubs.
+Now more than ever, business owners need to understand how to turn their businesses into sources of information more than just product hubs.

 Always try to garner the most attention.
-For example, a recent comprehensive article of ours unpacks the typography design trends for 2021.
+For example, our recent comprehensive article unpacks the typography design trends for 2021.
 We were able to earn 90+ referring domains pointing to this article.
 Throughout the article, we use many visual guides to complement our in-depth coverage of each design trend.
 This is a topic that many people are searching for, and many websites want to link to it as a resource.

 12. Don’t sleep on SEO